 The Role of Rasterization in GPU Architecture

-The process of converting 3D graphics into 2D images that can be displayed on a screen is a crucial aspect of computer graphics, and it relies heavily on a technique called rasterization.
-Rasterization is the process of taking 3D models, which are made up of vertices, edges, and faces, and converting them into a 2D representation, which is then rendered onto the screen.
-This process is a fundamental part of GPU architecture, as it allows for the efficient rendering of complex graphics.
+The process of converting 3D models into 2D images that can be displayed on a screen is a crucial aspect of computer graphics, and it relies heavily on a technique called rasterization.
+Rasterization is a fundamental component of GPU architecture, and it plays a vital role in determining the performance and efficiency of graphics processing units (GPUs).
+In this article, we will delve into the world of rasterization and explore its significance in GPU architecture.

 Introduction to Rasterization